leon-mat/foodstuffs-technical-test/README.md

 # foodstuffs-technical-test
-An api to manage foodstuffs (it's an technical exercise)
+An api to manage foodstuffs (it's an technical exercise).

 # Start
 First launch the server or tests, you must install dependencies of the project with the command :